 Cotton wool buds should never be used as they will push the wax further into the ear canal.

 We offer a service to check ears and irrigate to remove wax if required.
-Irrigation involves rinsing the ear canal with warm water which is introduced under a gentle pressure via specialised equipment to reduce the risk of discomfort .
-Olive oil drops should be put in the ear twice daily for at least 5 days before irrigation.
-We recommend that if wax removal is required, you have your ears irrigated at least 2 weeks before travelling.
+Irrigation involves rinsing the ear canal with warm water which is introduced under a gentle pressure via specialised equipment to reduce the risk of discomfort.
+Olive oil drops or a suitable alternative should be put in the ear for 5-7 days before irrigation.
+We recommend that if wax needs removing, you have your ears irrigated at least 1 week before travelling.

 Registered in England & Wales.
 Company Number: 9474519.
 Registered Office: 45 South Street, Dorking, Surrey, RH4 2JX.